highlayer-team/hl-docs/general-documentation/common-data-types.md

 ## Transaction

-Transactions on Highlayer are objects encoded using msgpack+base58, with the following fields:
+Transactions on Highlayer are objects encoded using msgpack, with the following fields:

 | **Field**          | **Format**               | **Description**                                                                                                                                                                                                                                                |
 |--------------------|--------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|